Chapter 1. SSO with SAMLv2 Deeper Dive

 When a principal authenticates with an IDP, the principal and IDP have established an authentication session.
-The IDP may then issue assertions to various SPs, or relying parties, based on that authentication.
-From there if the principal attempts to access a secured resource within those SPs, the SPs may choose to establish additional sessions with the principal based on that assertion issued from the IDP, hence relying on the IDP.
+The IDP may then issue assertions to various SPs (or relying parties), based on that authentication.
+From there if principal attempts to access any secured resources within those SPs, the SPs may choose to establish additional sessions with the principal based on that assertion issued from the IDP (hence relying on the IDP).

 Single Logout Profile can be used as a synonym to Global Logout Profile.

-As with the Web Browser SSO profile flow, the Global Logout Profile flow may be initiated either at the IDP or the SP.
+As with the Web Browser SSO profile fiow, the Global Logout Profile flow may be initiated either at the IDP or the SP.

 The basic flow of the Global Logout Profile is as follows:

-<LogoutRequest>message, to the IDP that initially issued the security assertion for the principal.
-This request can be sent directly between the IDP and relying party, or indirectly by using the principal’s user agent as a pass through.
+<LogoutRequest>message) to the IDP that initially issued the security assertion for the principal.
+This request can be sent directly between the IDP and relying party, or indirectly by using the principal’s user agent (i.e. browser) as a pass through.

-Once the IDP receives the Logout Request, it uses that request to determine what sessions to terminate with which relying parties, including any sessions the IDP owns as a session authority or session participant.
+- IDP identifies Session Participant: Once the IDP receives the Logout Request, it uses that request to determine what sessions to terminate with which relying parties (including any sessions the IDP owns as a session authority or session participant).
 For each session, the IDP issues a Logout Request to the relying party and waits for a Logout Response from each before issuing a new Logout Response back to the original session participant.
 In cases where the Global Logout Profile flow was initiated at the IDP, the flow begins at this step and some other mechanism is used to determine the sessions and SPs.

-Once the IDP determines all of the sessions and associated relying parties, it sends a Logout Request in the form of a
+Logout issued by IDP: Once the IDP determines all of the sessions and associated relying parties, it sends a Logout Request (

-The direct communication between the IDP and SP portion of the Global Logout Profile is not supported in JBoss EAP.
+The direction communication between the IDP and SP portion of the Global Logout Profile is not supported in JBoss EAP 6.

 1.2.3.
 Multiple IDPs and the Identity Discovery Profile

-Browser-based SSO via SAML v2 also supports having multiple IDPs and can be used in both the Web Browser SSO profile as well as the Global Logout profile.
-In cases where multiple IDPs are configured, the Identity Discovery SAML profile is used to determine which IDP a principal uses.
+Browser-base SSO via SAML v2 also supports having multiple IDPs and can be used in both the Web Browser SSO profile as as well as the Global Logout profile.
+In cases where multiple-IDP’s are configured, the Identity Discovery SAML profile is used to determine which IDP a principal uses.
 This is accomplished by reading and writing cookies with domain information and a list of IDPs.